Rachel Rebouché

 Event Speakers

-Rachel Rebouché is Dean and the James E. Beasley Professor of Law at Temple University Beasley School of Law.
-She is also a Faculty Fellow at Temple’s Center for Public Health Law Research.
+Rachel Rebouché is G. Rollie White Teaching Excellence Chair in Law at the University of Texas School of Law.
+Before joining Texas Law, she was Kean Family Dean of Temple University Beasley School of Law and the Peter J. Liacouras Professor of Law, as well as Faculty Fellow at Temple’s Center for Public Health Law Research.
 Rebouché is a leading scholar in reproductive health law and family law.
 She is author of numerous scholarly articles and public commentary on abortion law and international reproductive rights, as well as relational contracts, gestational surrogacy, prenatal genetic testing and genetic counseling, collaborative divorce, and parental involvement laws.
 She is co-author of Governance Feminism: An Introduction (University of Minnesota Press, 2018) and an editor of Governance Feminism: Notes from the Field (University of Minnesota Press, 2019).
 She is also the editor of Feminist Judgments: Family Law Opinions Rewritten (Cambridge University Press, 2020) and an author of the sixth edition of the casebook, Family Law (Aspen Opco, 2018).
 Dean Rebouché received a J.D. from Harvard Law School, an LL.M. from Queen’s University, Belfast, and a B.A. from Trinity University.